• Contact me

 Praça da Liberdade, until 1910 Praça Dom Pedro IV, is the heart of the city of Porto.
 When the first mule trams arrived here in 1875, the Northern side was still occupied by the old city-hall.
 Most mule trams did not have their terminus on Praça, but continued to another destination.
 There were only single…

-• The Porto Mule (horse) Trams
+• The Mule (horse) Tram period

-The Porto Mule (horse) Trams
+The Mule (horse) Tram period

 Porto, like many other cities, developed a horse tram system in the last decades of the 19th century, although instead of horses mainly mules were used to haul the vehicles.
 This page tells the history of these first trams of Porto.
 There is a separate page about the oldest tram vehicles.